How to conduct market research before launching a new cosmetic product

 - If you’ve conducted surveys on price sensitivity or product features, ChatGPT can help you organize and interpret the data, giving you a clear picture of what your target market prefers.

-- Sample Prompts:some text
+- Sample Prompts:

 - “Based on these survey responses, what price range are customers most comfortable with for our product?
 Summarize the most common price points mentioned.”